After choosing your photographer, the next most important decision is deciding when to hold your session.

 You could have an entire park or beach to yourselves for the photos while everybody else is busy in the rat race, then spend the rest of the day together in any one of the places where you’d normally have to line up in long queues on the weekend (like the zoo or the cinema).
 We all tell ourselves that we have too many responsibilities for this, but it might be easier than you think.

-3. Saturday morning is usually the first time that people think of, and sometimes it can be great, but there are a couple of things to consider.
-Firstly, most of our portrait sessions are at parks and beaches, which are all busier on Saturdays.
+3. Saturday or Sunday mornings are usually the first time that people think of, and sometimes it can be great, but there are a couple of things to consider.
+Firstly, most of our portrait sessions are at parks and beaches, which are all busier on weekends.
 The most difficult thing we’ll ever ask your family to do during a portrait session is to be a bit silly together, but even this can be difficult if other people are around, as we all tend to be more self-conscious in public.
 And secondly our schedule is usually booked with weddings on weekends, so you might have to wait a couple of months for an opening.

 For adults, there are two important considerations when choosing the right time: